 The counter to this is to read Scripture that reveals the absolute deity of Christ in his divine nature while he was on earth.

 2. Two Natures in One Person: He Was Human and God (this link has many Scriptures)

 6..
 What does tritheism mean, and how is it countered?

 It means that since God is three persons, there must be three Gods.
-I heard a prominent pastor fall into this error on international television at a huge conference: (paraphrased): “God the Father, God, the Son, and God the Spirit!
+As noted, a prominent pastor fell into this error on international television at a huge conference: (paraphrased): “God the Father, God, the Son, and God the Spirit!
 So there are three Gods!”

 To clarify, all this quoted threefold expression means is that the three persons of the Trinity share the same essence as God, the same “Godness,” not that there are three Gods.

 It is countered by clear a definition.
 To clarify further why there are three persons, but not three Gods, God’s essence is not divided equally into three parts; it is not one-third, plus one-third, plus one-third.
 Rather, all three persons share the same essence in common, fully God in one being, in total and perfect unity, not as three Gods, which is called tritheism.

 7..
 What is the right doctrine again?